Research +

 (Notes: For all papers, in Economics and general-interest journals, authors share equal contributions and are listed alphabetically.)

-[1] Sea Level Rise Risks, Adaptation Strategies, and Real Estate Prices in Singapore, with Sumit Agarwal, Yu Qin, and Tien Foo Sing, Accepted, Journal of Public Economics.
+Sea Level Rise Risks, Adaptation Strategies, and Real Estate Prices in Singapore, corresponding author, with Sumit Agarwal, Yu Qin, and Tien Foo Sing, Journal of Public Economics, 2025.

 —— Media coverage: The government's response to climate risk slowed down the decline in housing prices in high-risk areas (本地研究:政府应对气候风险高危区屋价下滑放缓), Lianhe Zaobao, 2022.
 [Link]

-[2] Initial Property Offering: Underpricing and Learning in the Presale Housing Market, Revision Requested, Journal of Real Estate Finance and Economics.
+Initial Property Offering: Underpricing and Learning in the Presale Housing Market, Accepted, Journal of Real Estate Finance and Economics.

 Utilizing a transaction-level dataset of presale private properties in Singapore over 20 years (2000-2020), this paper investigates the property price dynamics following a project launch.
 I show that for a newly launched residential project, presale prices increase by approximately 1% every 100 days from the launch date, indicating an IPO underpricing price pattern.
 By matching transaction data with developer information, I demonstrate that developers tend to underprice their first two presale projects, and then adjust pricing strategies in subsequent projects by learning from experience and adjacent peers.
 This study discloses developers’ underpricing and learning behavior in the presale housing market.